Moghees244/hacking-notes/README.md

 # 🚀 Introduction

 I am Moghees Ahmad.
-I'm working as Security Engineer at Tecvity.
+I'm working as Security Engineer at Bank.
 I have passion for Cybersecurity specifically in Red Teaming and Pentesting.
 As I embark on my journey, I'm actively pursuing cybersecurity education, I'm enrolled in courses and challenges on platforms like HackTheBox and Portswigger Academy.

 ## Current Activities